iamnotsharath/KingCountyHousingPrices/README.md

 Need to verify which of the predictive model works

-In this project we try to predict the housing prices by experimenting with various probablisitc models We have tried to use linear regression model,
+In this project we try to predict the housing prices by experimenting with various probablisitc models We have tried to use linear regression model, random forest model